devolveo/job-dasboard/README.md

 - **React 18** with **TypeScript** - Type safety caught so many bugs before runtime
 - **React Query** - Game changer for server state.
 The automatic caching and background refetching is magic
 - **React Router v6** - URL state management was trickier than I expected, but now I understand why everyone uses URLs for state
-- **Tailwind CSS** - Controversial choice, but I got way faster at styling once I learned the utility classes
+- **Tailwind CSS** - For consistent design system and mobile-first responsive utilities
 - **Vite** - Dev server that actually starts instantly

 The API is from The Muse, which has real job data from actual companies.